luj1985/luj1985.github.com/source/_posts/2012-03-17-construct-hadoop-environment-part-3.markdown

   <seclabel type='none'/>
 </domain>
 ```
 Here I request 1GB RAM during construct Gentoo system.
 The compilation will consume a lot of RAM, after system installation I could reduce the RAM amount.

 ## Install Gentoo Linux (guest)
-By default, Gentoo installation media kernel do not support `9p` which is the filesystem type VirtFS used.
+By default, Gentoo installation media kernel do not support `9p` which is the filesystem VirtFS used.
 So here I use Ubuntu LiveCD instead.

 Run `sudo -i` to grab a root prompt.